Metric response of relative entropy: A universal indicator of quantum criticality: Signature of criticality in quantum spin chains

 \subsection{Scaling for the TFIM}

-In the following we report the FSS analysis of the turning points and the maxima of the metric response of QRE.
-For the analysis we will use both the single-site reduced density matrix $\hat{\rho}^{(1)}$ (Eq. \eqref{eq:singleSiteReduceddensityMatrix}) as well as the nearest-neighbor reduced density matrix $\hat{\rho}^{(2)}_{NN}$ (Eq. \eqref{eq:NNReducedMatrixOfTFIM}).
+In the following, we report the FSS analysis of the turning points and the maxima of the response of QRE for the TFIM.
+For the analysis, we will use both the single-site reduced density matrix $\hat{\rho}^{(1)}$ (Eq.~\eqref{eq:singleSiteReduceddensityMatrix}) and the nearest-neighbor reduced density matrix $\hat{\rho}^{(2)}_{NN}$ (Eq.~\eqref{eq:NNReducedMatrixOfTFIM}).
 The allowed momentum modes are $\mathcal{K}^0_\text{even}(N)$ as we stick to even sizes (\textit{cf.} Table \ref{tab:allowed_momentum_quanta_ALL}).